Skip to main content

 Steps for Applying

-The priority deadline to submit applications is April 1, but applications are accepted until August 1.
+The priority deadline to submit applications is April 1.
+However, we will accept applications for review until August 1.

-Applicants applying on or before April 1 should take the LSAT no later than April 2024.
-For applications submitted between April 1 and August 1, the Law School will accept June LSAT scores on a space-available basis.
+Those who intend to to submit their application by the April 1 priority deadline should take the LSAT no later than April 2026; subsequent exam scores may be submitted as supplemental material in support of your application.
+For applications submitted after the April 1 priority deadline and before August 1, the Law School will accept June 2026 LSAT scores on a space available basis.

-W&M considers an LSAT score valid for a period of three years; therefore, the oldest LSAT score acceptable for the 2024-25 application cycle is June 2022.
+W&M considers an LSAT score valid for a period of five years; therefore, the oldest LSAT score acceptable for the 2025-2026 application cycle is June 2021.
+All applicants must have a reportable LSAT score on record with LSAC.

 Financial Aid Options